Giveth/giveth-planning/giveth2-planning.md

 - GitHub issue cleaning
 - Share outlook on next sprint (what issues, projection and time commitment)

+## Notes for DEV CALL 11/10/2020
+* Ben: Organizing dev meetings.
+Donation executive summary material creation with Dani.
+Distracted by markets.
+Intentions listen to updates and take notes.
+* Mateo: Excited to have started work on last Friday.
+Busy with donation flow.
+Need PDF receipt for fiat donations.
+Will make issue and ask Marco for design.
+Donation history is next in line.
+Intention is to dive fully into things this week.
+* Bryan: Working on account page.
+Intention is to get updated.
+* Amin: Pushed tor.us embed.
+Error when building with Gatsby.
+Tries to fix.
+* Kay: did mostly build stuff set up source cred. maintaining bridges because discord changed some stuff.
+Still hogging low hanging fruit issues promise to be ready soon.
+Crazy week.
+Left some questions in figma for marco and willy and got some responses from Marco some things to decide so will keep adding to questions.
+Info pages about Giveth which did not change the text.
+Heavily distracted, intentions are to still follow meeting.

+#31 want to implement search using Minisearch.
+Assigned to Amin.
+#61 Project View Mateo asked Bryan about implementation.
+Bryan needs to know what to do to generate the slug.
+Needs to generate projects.
+Markup in gastby node file.
+#120 bryan will investgiate
+Kay will build front end info pages like About Us and FAQ from Figma.

+Bryan and Amin are generating pages based on Gatsby files.
+When you want to create a new page.
+Gasby has templates you can use so without templates using from a slug to rehydrate.

+Mateo forked the previous Impact Graph repository which has all implementation of stripe.
+Will try and make a pull request and so will Kay.

+Kay: Please don't push anything yet just create a pull request.

+## Notes for DEV CALL 07/10/2020

+* Amin: changed Torus wallet to standard wallet. asked user to sign message with private key.  popup will be shown
+* Kay: do we really want search on the FAQ pages. will do the pixel for vector graphics
+* Reoganize ZenHub to correct flow.
+Bring up ideas in Discord.
+* Proposal for work sprints to deliver work.
+* Mateo: needs a lot of changes in the backend, make the screen actually synchronized
+*

 ## Notes for DEV call 04/10/2020

 * Kay: meeting monday.
 The issue was Epic editing pages.
 Most links are already up there.
 Played with wiki